Terms and Conditions

 These booking conditions only apply to the trip arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to "trip", "booking", "contract" or "arrangements" mean such trip arrangements unless otherwise stated.
 References to "departure" mean the start date of these arrangements.

-To make a booking please follow the procedure shown on our website.
+1. To make a booking please follow the procedure shown on our website or ask for an offline application form.
 The relevant application form needs to be completed by each person travelling.
-Where you are under 18 at the time of booking, the application form also needs to be agreed by your parent or guardian and a consent form signed.
-The completed booking form must be submitted or sent to us together with the payments referred to in paragraph 2 below.
+Where you are under 18 at the time of booking, the application form also needs to be signed by your parent or guardian or initialled online during the booking process.
+The completed booking form must then be sent to us together with the payments referred to in paragraph 2 below.

 Where we have already confirmed the availability of your chosen arrangements and you book within any applicable time limit for doing so, your booking will be treated as firm and a contract between us will come into existence as soon as we receive your completed application form and your deposit.
 We will then send you a receipt for all payments made and our invoice.
 Where we have not confirmed availability, your booking will be treated as firm and a contract between us will come into existence when we despatch our invoice to you.
 Where you book through our website without prior confirmation of availability, any electronic acknowledgement of your booking is not a confirmation of it.
 Please check your invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the invoice or any other document appears to be incorrect or incomplete.

-A deposit of £250.00 sterling or 350 euro per person must accompany the booking.
-The balance must be received by us four weeks before departure, but bookings made within this period require immediate payment.
-If, for any reason, the balance (including any surcharge where applicable) is not received by the due date, we reserve the right to treat the booking as cancelled by you and retain your deposit.
+If, for any reason, the balance (including any surcharge where applicable) is not received by the due date, we reserve the right to treat the booking as cancelled by you.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in paragraph 7 depending on the date we reasonably treat your booking as cancelled.

-The price quoted for any trip covers the cost of the planning, the organisation and carrying out of the trip, including group accommodation, transport, activities, administration and staff, meals where stated and group supplies.
-You must be responsible for: vaccination fees, travel insurance, cost of travel to and from the start / return point of your trip, international flights, cost of visas, personal equipment and personal expenses while on the trip and any other expenses specifically excluded on the trip description and/or invoice.
+3. The price quoted for any trip covers the cost of the planning, the organisation and carrying out of the trip, including group equipment, supplies, accommodation, administration and staff, except for the following, for which the you must be responsible: vaccination fees, travel insurance, cost of travel to and from the start / return point of your trip including your international flights, cost of passport and visas, personal equipment and personal expenses while on the trip and any other expenses specifically excluded on the trip description and/or invoice.